DMJ16/bard/README.md

 #### 🍬 🎤 🎥 🎨 📚

-Merkwood is a tokenization service for artists and content creators to wrap their art for sale.
+Merkwood is a tokenization service for artists and content creators to securely wrap their art.

 #### 🌲🍄🌳